World’s Top 10 Most Polluted Places

 - Hazaribagh, Dhaka, Bangladesh

 270 registered tanneries in Bangladesh and around 90 percent are located in Hazaribagh.
 Every day, the tanneries collectively dump 22,000 cubic liters of toxic waste, including cancer-causing hexavalent chromium, a well-known carcinogen, into the Buriganga, Dhaka’s main river and a key water supply.
-Workers and local residents face a number of less severe yet more common writing essay online health problems every day.
+Workers and local residents face a number of less severe yet more common health problems every day.

 - Kabwe, Zambia